minmincg/house_pricing_analysis/README.md

 ## Housing database
+The chosen data has been downloaded from Kaggle.
+The purpose of the dataset is to collect information about the houses that participated in the real estate market in Austin, Texas, in the latest years.

+There are 46 categories called: City, streetAddress, Zipcode, Latitude, Longitude, propertyTaxRate, garageSpaces, hasAssociation, hasCooling, hasGarage, hasHeating, hasSpa, hasView, homeType, parkingSpaces, yearBuilt, latestPrice, numPriceChanges, latest_saledate, latest_salemonth, latest_saleyear, latestPriceSource, numOfPhotos, numOfAccessibilityFeatures, numOfAppliances,numOfParkingFeatures, numOfPatioAndPorchFeatures, numOfSecurityFeatures, numOfWaterfrontFeatures, numOfWindowFeatures, numOfCommunityFeatures, lotSizeSqFt, livingAreaSqFt, numOfPrimarySchools, numOfElementarySchools, numOfMiddleSchools, numOfHighSchools, avgSchoolDistance, avgSchoolRating, avgSchoolSize, MedianStudentsPerTeacher, numOfBathrooms, numOfBedrooms, numOfStories, homeImage.

 ## Finding Data
 For this project we fetch and grabbed the data from /www.kaggle.com/ our data set were retrived form